"About 1 out of 10 people has had a seizure. Do you know what to do if someone has a seizure near you? Read below to learn more.

 Serious dermatological reactions, including Stevens-Johnson syndrome (SJS) and toxic epidermal necrolysis (TEN), have been reported in both children and adults in association with Trileptal use.
-The median time of onset for reported cases was 19 days.
-Such serious skin reactions may be life threatening, and some patients have required hospitalization with very rare reports of fatal outcome.
+Such serious skin reactions may be life threatening, and some patients have required hospitalization, with very rare reports of fatal outcome.
+The median time of onset for reported cases was 19 days after treatment initiation.
 Recurrence of the serious skin reactions following rechallenge with Trileptal has also been reported.

 Suicidal Behavior And Ideation

 Antiepileptic drugs (AEDs), including Trileptal, increase the risk of suicidal thoughts or behavior in patients taking these drugs for any indication.
 Patients treated with any AED for any indication should be monitored for the emergence or worsening of depression, suicidal thoughts or behavior, and/or any unusual changes in mood or behavior.